What is administration? And what is an administrator?

 To make a claim, you will need to file an RP1 form.
 You can also make claims online via the government’s portals for:

-It usually takes 6-8 weeks for your claim to be paid.
+It typically takes six to eight weeks for your claim to be processed and paid.

 Payments owed are paid from the National Insurance Fund, which every worker pays into.
 Unfortunately, it is often the case that employees are made redundant just before payday.
 This is because the administrators would rather employees claim on the fund than run down the company’s account so that it wouldn’t be able to pay its other creditors, such as suppliers, banks, and HMRC.